 - Surviving spouse of deceased active duty servicmember or a Veteran who died from a service connected disability.

 A problem many retiring senior military officers and NCOs run into is they need to purchase a house and they’re still waiting for the VA to determine whether they will receive compensation for a service-connected disability.
 If this is the case for you, you will have to pay the funding fee.
 But, there is good news.
-If, you have a disability compensation claim pending at the time of the loan closing and later receive awarded service connected disability compensation.
+If you have a disability compensation claim pending at the time of the loan closing and later receive awarded service connected disability compensation, the funding fee will be refunded.
 The effective date of the rating must be retroactive to a date prior to the date of closing.

 How Do I Get My VA Funding Fee Back?